BroadleafCommerce/PresentationLayer/docs/Usage.md

  - ~~`AbstractBroadleafAttributeModifierProcessor`~~
     - Using a custom attribute on any, tag add and/or remove attributes to/from that tag
     - DEPRECATED: It is generally better to create a variable expression and set that result as an attribute or use multiple expressions to set multiple attributes
- - `AbstractBroadleafFormReplacementProcessor`
+ - `AbstractBroadleafModelModifierProcessor`
     - Using a custom tag, create a custom model using the Broadleaf common layer template domain.
 This model gets inserted as the last child of this tag.
-Also set local variables for the form
+Also set local variables for the tag
       - Refer to the next section on how to create a model
  - ~~`AbstractBroadleafModelVariableModifierProcessor`~~
     - Using a custom tag, add variables to the global or local model (adding to global will be deprecated)